aidan-clyens/Breakout/README.md

 ### Installing
 1. Clone the directory with `git clone git@github.com:aidanclyens88/Breakout.git`.
 2. Run `python breakout.py` to play.
+3. Use 'A' to move left and 'D' to move right.

 ## Author
 Aidan Clyens